Funding Available: Awards of up to £3000 will be offered.

 This call for funding is open to single applicants and collaborations.
 To apply for this project, the applications must include:

 Successful applicants for this CRiC Award will be expected to present their research at the latest CRiC endorsed conference.
 In addition, successful applicants will be required to write a short (250 word) testimonial explaining how the funding was used to support the project.
 As an organisation, we would also ask that authors include CRiC logo or acknowledgement on future dissemination of the supported project.
-All applications will be reviewed by a CRiC Assessment Panel (minimum two reviewers).

 Please Dr. Charlie Corsby with any questions about the Research Support Fund: C.L.T.Corsby@Lboro.ac.uk